VijayaY836/Collaborative-Whiteboard/README.md

 4. Draw.
 Click the room pill at the top to copy an invite link for others.
 5. Toggle **show names** to label strokes with their author.
 6. **Undo** removes only your own last action; **Clear** wipes the board for everyone; **Save** downloads a PNG.

-## Known limitations

-- Drawing history is kept **in memory** on the server — restarting the server clears all rooms.
-There's no database.
-- Line/brush widths and font sizes are stored in absolute pixels, so they may look slightly different in proportion on very differently sized screens.
-- No authentication — anyone with a room code can join and draw.

-## Possible next steps

-- Persist room history to a database or Redis so it survives restarts
-- Selectable/movable objects instead of a single flattened canvas
-- Sticky notes, image uploads, or a lightweight chat panel
-- Per-room access control (private rooms, passwords)

 ## License